 The process by which changes from the repository are added to your working copy without disrupting any changes you have already made locally.

-Sometimes these changes cannot be reconciled automatically and the working copy is said to be in conflict.
+Sometimes these changes cannot be reconciled automatically and the working

 Merging happens automatically when you update your working copy.
 You can also merge specific changes from another branch using TortoiseSVN's